Skip to content

 smoke-haze-the-rockies(1)

-SOUTHEAST SASKATCHEWAN — An air quality warning is in effect for southeast Saskatchewan.
+SOUTHEAST SASKATCHEWAN — For the second straight day, an air quality warning has been issued for southeast Saskatchewan.

-According to Environment Canada, smoke is causing poor air quality and reduced visibility over southeast Saskatchewan on July 30.
+The warning states smoke is causing poor air quality and reduced visibility across southeast Saskatchewan.

 "Air quality and visibility due to wildfire smoke can fluctuate over short distances and can vary considerably from hour to hour," the warning states.

-People more likely to be impacted by wildfire smoke, including people ages 65 and older; infants, young children and pregnant women; people with an existing illness or chronic health condition, and people who work outdoors should avoid strenuous activities when outside and seek medical attention if experiencing symptoms.
+People more likely to be impacted by wildfire smoke include people ages 65 and older; infants, young children and pregnant women; people with an existing illness or chronic health condition; and people who work outdoors.
+They are encouraged to avoid strenuous activities when outside and seek medical attention if experiencing symptoms.

 SaskToday will have updates as they become available.